peterhost/peterhost.github.com/_posts/2012-07-22-Google-Search-Bookmarklets.markdown

 ---

 # Bookmarkleting tools

+Today eventually, i got pissed.

-When I eventually got pissed enough about having to hunt down for the `show search tools` ➔ `past year` options each time I wish to refine a google search so as **not to include** that old question on linuxforums which has been closed for a decade and still show up in first position regarding my very urgent, recent concern with solving a config issue on a cutting edge version of a software i'm setting up,...
+Pissed enough about having to hunt down for google's `show search tools` ➔ `past year` options *every single frigging time* I need to filter that particular set of posts which have been closed for a decade and still show up at the first position when I search for, say, `Ubuntu 12.04 openvpn bridged`...

-I dediced i'd make my own bookmarklets.
+Pissed enough about my procrastination, that I decided it was high time I wrote me somme bookmarklets.

+I guess you know what bookmarklets are (basically, a local anonymous javascript function launched by clicking/touching/licking a bookmark wich sratrs with `javascript:` and which executes itself in the current environment of the loaded page/DOM).

-There are 3 tools you can use which will ease the making :
+Here are some tools you can use to ease the process :

 1. you've grabbed a bookmarklet and wish to edit the URI-encoded code in your editor : [http://urldecode.org/](http://urldecode.org/) it already